-- (1) Stage I, comprising: - (a) six (6) months of General Surgery posting including courses in Applied Basic Sciences and Principles of Surgery; - (b) the option of a further six (6) months of General Surgery OR two posting of three (3) months each in Accident and Emergency, Orthopaedic Surgery, Intensive Care, Anaesthesiology, Obstetrics and Gynaecology, Radiology or any other surgical specialty not covered in Stage II, subject to approval by the Department of Surgery and Faculty of Medicine. - (c) initiation of a research project - (2) Stage II, comprising: - (a) twelve (12) months of rotation in surgical specialties comprising four (4) postings of three (3) months each: two compulsory postings in Urology and Neurosurgery, and a further two postings in any of the following: Cardiothoracic Surgery or Critical Care Medicine, Plastic and Reconstructive Surgery, Paediatric Surgery.
+- (1) Stage I, comprising: - (a) six (6) months of General Surgery posting including courses in Applied Basic Sciences and Principles of Surgery; - (b) the option of a further six (6) months of General Surgery OR two posting of three (3) months each in Accident and Emergency, Orthopaedic Surgery, Intensive Care, Anaesthesiology, Obstetrics and Gynaecology, Radiology or any other surgical specialty not covered in Stage II, subject to approval by the Department of Surgery and Faculty of Medicine. - (c) initiation of a research project - (2) Stage II, comprising: - (a) twelve (12) months of rotation in surgical specialties comprising four (4) postings of three (3) months each: two compulsory postings in Urology and Neurosurgery, and a further two postings in any of the following: Cardiothoracic

+Surgery or Critical Care Medicine, Plastic and Reconstructive Surgery, Paediatric Surgery.

 - (b) continuation of a research project

 - (3) Stage III, comprising:

-- (a) Twenty four (24) months in General Surgery including rotating through general surgical sub-specialties, namely Colorectal, Upper GI, Hepatobiliary, Breast, Endocrine and Vascular;
+- (a) Twenty four (24) months in General Surgery including rotating through which may include Colorectal, Upper Gastrointestinal, Hepatobiliary, Breast, Endocrine, Vascular and Trauma Surgery general surgical sub-specialities;

-- (b) submission of a research project
+- (b) submission of a research report.

 - (4) A candidate is required to keep a log book throughout his period of study to document tasks undertaken.